ahape/pokered/README.md

-    example: if you used Tail Whip on an enemy Pokemon multiple times and then you scored a critical hit Tackle on them, there's a chance that your critical hit would incur less damage than a normal hit since it's not taking into account any their defense reductions.
+    example: if you used Tail Whip on an enemy Pokemon multiple times and then you scored a critical hit Tackle on them, there's a chance that your critical hit would incur less damage than a normal hit since it's not taking into account any of their defense reductions.
 -   Changed certain move types.
 This includes moves like Gust, which _should_ have been type "Flying", and Karate Chop, which _should_ have been type "Fighting" (in my opinion?).
 I also changed the effects of Counter so that is